Sustainable Mega-Buildings (MSc)

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 Applications can be made for this course via our Online Application Service.
-A PDF portfolio of relevant academic and/or professional architectural/ environmental/ urban design work will be required along with your application.

 Decisions will be made on a continuous basis throughout the year on the basis of your written application and the references received.